kubeflow/website/content/en/docs/ibm/create-cluster.md

 ibmcloud ks cluster config --cluster $CLUSTER_NAME
 ```

-From here on, please see [Install Kubeflow](/docs/ibm/deploy/install-kubeflow-on-iks).
+From here on, go to [Install Kubeflow on IKS](/docs/ibm/deploy/install-kubeflow-on-iks) for more information.

 ## Create and setup a new cluster